Dr Vlas Efstathis AM, RFD, MB, BS, FACTM, FFTM

 Dr Tony Smith MBBS.
 FRACGP.

-Dr Tony Smith has been with East Clinic since 2016 and has quickly established his niche areas of specialty including managing diabetes, obstetric care and paediatrics.
+Dr Tony Smith has been with East Clinic since 2016 after graduation from Medicine at The University of Queensland in 2012.
+He gained invaluable experience in his first years as a doctor at Ipswich General Hospital and as a locum doctor in the rural towns of Inglewood, Clermont and Boonah.
+He has quickly established his niche areas of special interest including managing chronic disease, obstetric care and paediatrics.

 Dr Grant Elmer MBBS.
 RACGP